Skip to main content

 It was not.

 Clean clothes were expensive.
 Good jeans were difficult to find.
 Snack logistics became weirdly complicated.
 We didn’t want to buy a whole box of something just to carry it around DC all day, but we also didn’t want to spend the day hungry and underprepared.
 Somehow, our simple “grab a few things” errand ate half the morning.
-(Aaron exaggerates, we we're in target for an hour, 1 and 18 minutes tops.)
+(Aaron exaggerates, we were in target for an hour, 1 and 18 minutes tops.)

 By noon, we were finally heading back to the hotel.